19hours/sg-statutes/Acts/Land Titles Act.md

 ### Covenants restricting subdivision of land in State titles not to apply to registered land

 31\.
-Section 13 of the State Lands Act (Cap.
+The provisions of the State Lands Act (Cap.
 314) and the covenants or conditions under that Act prohibiting or restricting the division or partition of land shall not apply to registered land.

+[Act 8 of 2014 wef 15/08/2014]

 ### Creation of new folios of land-register on application of mortgagee or chargee

-32\.—(1) Where the competent authority appointed under the Planning Act (Cap.
-232), or any other authority controlling or supervising the lawful subdivision of land, has granted subdivision approval for any land comprised in one or more folios which has been mortgaged or charged, any registered mortgagee or chargee (hereinafter called the applicant) may —
+32\.—(1) Where the competent authority, or any other authority controlling or supervising the lawful subdivision of land, has granted subdivision approval for any land comprised in one or more folios which has been mortgaged or charged, any registered mortgagee or chargee (hereinafter called the applicant) may —

 (a) with the written consent of his registered mortgagor; or

 (b) where default is made in the payment of the interest, principal or other moneys secured by the mortgage or charge or in payment of any part thereof,

 make an application together with the certificate of title for the creation of new folios for the separate subdivided lots.

+[Act 8 of 2014 wef 15/08/2014]

 (2) Where the registered mortgagor has given his consent for the application made by his registered mortgagee, the consent shall be endorsed on the application form lodged with the Registrar for creation of the new folios in accordance with subsection (1).